Jets sign 1st-rounder OT Mekhi Becton to $18.45 million deal - WHIZ News

 The deal, based on the league’s rookie slotting system, is fully guaranteed and includes a $10.98 million signing bonus.

-Safety Ashtyn Davis, a third-rounder, and punter Braden Mann, a sixth-rounder, were the only members of New York’s nine-player draft class to remain unsigned.
+Safety Ashtyn Davis, a third-round selection, is the only member of New York’s nine-player draft class to remain unsigned.
 Rookies were scheduled to report to the team’s facility in Florham Park, New Jersey, on Tuesday to begin COVID-19 testing.

 The 21-year-old Becton tweeted earlier in the day that he had landed in New Jersey, fueling speculation he would soon sign.
 A few hours later, the big O-lineman posted a photo of himself smiling while signing his contract.
 “IM OFFICIALY A NEW YORK JET!!!!!” he wrote.
 “LETS GOOOOO.”